zeki-kadiroglu/text_similarity_streamlit/README.md

 # text_similarity_streamlit

-**By using web scrapping method, extract all words form any web page.
+**By using web scrapping method, extracted all words from any web page.

 **Text cleaning nltk('stopwords')

 **With Glove and Spacy trained models, word embedding.

-**Finally,Cosine Similarity proivdes us to find the most relevant words from web page.
+**Finally, Cosine Similarity provided us to find the most relevant words from web page.